streathamchess/streathamchess.github.io/_posts/2020-10-15-luck-in-chess.md

 the Pirc!).

 We got to the following position (which Droidfish actually assesses as being better for me -- which I didn't think during the game).

+{% include ahimage.html url="/assets/ahpics/ah4.png" %}

-I played 17\...f6 (which I was quite pleased with, but Droidfish much prefers 17\...Rh8).{% include ahimage.html url="/assets/ahpics/ah4.png" align="right" %} Graham gave up the exchange with 18.Rxh5 to prise open my King.
+I played 17\...f6 (which I was quite pleased with, but Droidfish much prefers 17\...Rh8).
+Graham gave up the exchange with 18.Rxh5 to prise open my King.
 I was attempting to keep the Bd3-h7 diagonal closed.
 Then he gave up a knight to try and land the knockout blow.
 Lots of ways for me to go wrong!
 I was a Rook up but I gave back the exchange